dr-who/stutools/README.md

       spit -f device -c ... -O listofdevices.txt  # will display the r/w/IO operations on the devices.
                                     This is used to see meta-device amplification and phy IO.

+## Limits

+      The limits can be per LBA multiple using the 'x' option. e.g. x1 is the LBA size.

+      Or by position using the 'X' option.
+X1 is the number of positions.

+      Or by time using the local 'T' (time) option.
+T2 is two seconds.
+The xXT options can't be combined.

 ## NUMA binding

       By default the spit threads are distributed evenly between the NUMA nodes.
 To disable